Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 trimmed to DBD_Perl_db_selectal_arayref

-Download the OOB Client, unzip it wherever you want it and make a note of the directory you installed it in.
-In this example we assume you installed it in dka0:[oob].
+Download the ODBC-ODBC Bridge client, unzip it wherever you want it and make a note of the directory you installed it in.
+In this example, we assume you installed it in dka0:[oob].

 Set up the following logicals: